A taxon (plural, taxa) is a group of organisms

 this case as M. erminea and M. americana.
 The

-family Ursidae includes the extinct Cave Bear and Giant Panda.
+family Ursidae includes the extinct Cave Bear and Giant

 Other taxonomic arrangements are possible.
 Dog- & cat-like carnivores may be placed either in separate superfamilies as above.
 Taxonomists who wish to emphasize differences or degree of relationship may place them in different suborders: Caniformia and Feliformia.
-[Note the suffix -iformia, similar to that used for bird orders, ending here in -a].
+[Note the suffix -iformia, similar to that used for bird orders, except ending in -a].

 level of category names is contained entirely within the next